irhum/superlets/README.md

 # Superlets

-This repository provides an unofficial JAX/Python implementation of the Superlets algorithm introduced in [Time-frequency super-resolution with superlets](https://www.nature.com/articles/s41467-020-20539-9), originally in the context of neuroscience/optogenetics data.
+This repository provides an unofficial JAX/Python implementation of the Superlets algorithm introduced in [Time-frequency super-resolution with superlets](https://www.nature.com/articles/s41467-020-20539-9) (Moca et. al., 2021), originally in the context of neuroscience/optogenetics data.
 The original MATLAB implementation can be found [here](https://github.com/TransylvanianInstituteOfNeuroscience/Superlets).

 ### Demo
 In time-frequency analysis, we convert a signal into a time-frequency representation, where we want to identify how "strongly" each frequency component is activated at each timestep.
 Due to the [Gabor limit](https://en.wikipedia.org/wiki/Uncertainty_principle#Signal_processing), there are fundamental limitations to how precise our estimates can be: higher frequency precision requires trading off precision in time, and vice versa.
 In wavelet analysis, this is typically controlled by the number of cycles used in each wavelet.